dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/read-related-data.md

 [!code-csharp[](intro/samples/cu30snapshots/6-related/Pages/Instructors/Index2.cshtml.cs?name=snippet_ThenInclude)]

-The preceding query adds the `Department` entities.
+The preceding query adds eager loading for the `Course.Department` property.

 The following code executes when an instructor is selected (`id != null`).
 The selected instructor is retrieved from the list of instructors in the view model.
 The view model's `Courses` property is loaded with the `Course` entities from that instructor's `CourseAssignments` navigation property.

 [!code-csharp[](intro/samples/cu30snapshots/6-related/Pages/Instructors/Index2.cshtml.cs?name=snippet_ID)]

 The `Where` method returns a collection.
-In the preceding `Where` method, only a single `Instructor` entity is returned.
-The `Single` method converts the collection into a single `Instructor` entity.
+But in this case, the filter will select a single entity. so the `Single` method is called to convert the collection into a single `Instructor` entity.
 The `Instructor` entity provides access to the `CourseAssignments` property. `CourseAssignments` provides access to the related `Course` entities.

 ![Instructor-to-Courses m:M](complex-data-model/_static/courseassignment.png)

 The `Single` method is used on a collection when the collection has only one item.
 The `Single` method throws an exception if the collection is empty or if there's more than one item.
 An alternative is `SingleOrDefault`, which returns a default value (null in this case) if the collection is empty.
-Using `SingleOrDefault` on an empty collection:

-* Results in an exception (from trying to find a `Courses` property on a null reference).
-* The exception message would less clearly indicate the cause of the problem.

 The following code populates the view model's `Enrollments` property when a course is selected: